sdqali/site/content/blog/2025-11-24-using-github-and-bitbucket-issues-for-comments-on-static-sites.markdown

 ---
-title: Using GitHub and BitBucket issues for comments on Static sites
+title: Using GitHub and Bitbucket issues for comments on Static sites
 date: 2025-11-24T11:49:27-08:00
 draft: true
 tags: